A brief history of Glynde Stores and Little Cottage Tea Room, written by local historian Andrew Lusted.

 1788 Stretton sells to William Wisdom, carpenter, malster,coal merchant and dealer in building materials.
 Wisdom rented a wharf by Glynde Bridge river where coal and other materials could be landed by barge.
 Wisdom took out a mortgage on his property in 1802 for £485 and appears to have struggled to meet the repayments.
 This may have been because the government had imposed a malt tax to help finance the struggle against Napoleon and the custom of cottagers brewing their own beer had fallen into disuse.

-1837 Stephen Lusted dies but his descendants continue to occupy the shop until 1978.
+1837 Stephen Lusted dies but his descendants continued to occupy the shop until 1978.

 1978 Geoff and Pat Riley become the new tenants, Pat running the shop.
 They were succeeded by Mr and Mrs Thomas who, in turn, were succeeded by Terry and Linda Lloyd in 1994.
 Seven years later Philip McBrown took over the shop until June 2013 when David and Debbie Beasley took over.
 Steve and Joanne Grogan purchased the business in December 2016.

 The Little Cottage Tea Room

 The date of the Little Cottage building is unknown, but it is very similar to another weather-boarded building that was converted into the house now called Welsted, standing on the other side of The Square.
 The building had probably been built around 1830 by either Nicolas Wisdom, carpenter and brother of William, or his son Thomas.

 1861 Little Cottage is occupied by James Unstead, wheelwright, who would have worked for Stephen Lusted, carpenter and son of the Stephen who had become tenant of the shop after 1822.

 1881 Occupied by Martha Unstead, widow of James